leemcotech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-sudo tail -n 10 command is used to display the last 10 lines of the content of a file sudo head -n 10 is the command for displaing the first 10 lines of a file head -n 3 is the command to display the third line of a file
+sudo tail -n 10 command is used to display the last 10 lines of the content of a file sudo head -n 10 is the command for displaing the first 10 lines of a file head -n 3 is the command to display the third line of a file we creat iacta file with touch command in the root of the directory